How do you buy your stuff? Do you get in your car, or type with your fingers?

 Automatic checkout, which frees customers from the drudgery of waiting, is already here.
 Amazon, for one, introduced the concept to Americans in January 2018, when its initial Go store opened for business in Seattle.

-To date, Go now has 13 stores, 4 more on the way, and up to 3,000 new ones potentially planned for construction by 2021, according to Bloomberg report.
+To date, Go now has 13 stores, 4 more on the way, and up to 3,000 new ones potentially planned for construction by 2021, according to a Bloomberg report.
 The New York Times describes passing through the store’s turnstiles as “similar to entering the subway, with an [in-store] experience that is more closely akin to shoplifting.”

 Upon entering, visitors scan QR codes with their phones, and AI does the rest.
 Cameras track customer movement down the aisles, and weight sensors built into shelves do the same for store products.
 Just grab what you want, drop it into your backpack, and head home.
 On your way out the door, aggregate costs are automatically charged to your Amazon account.